 - A complaint or request for review and correction of information shall be in written hard copy or electronic form;

-- it shall be sent to the agency by mail or electronic-mail (e-mail) at the address below; and
+- it shall be sent to the agency by mail or electronic-mail (e-mail); and

 - it shall state that an information quality request for correction is being submitted.

-- a detailed description of the specific material that needs to be corrected including where the material is located, i.e. the publication title, date, and publication number, if any, or the web site and web page address (url), or the speech title, presenter, date and place of delivery;
+- a detailed description of the specific material that needs to be corrected including where the material is located, i.e. the publication title, date, and publication number, if any, or the Web site and Web page address (url), or the speech title, presenter, date and place of delivery; and

-- the specific reasons for believing the information does not comply with OMB, HHS, or CMS guidelines and is in error and supporting documentation, if any;
+- the specific reasons for believing the information does not comply with OMB, HHS or SAMHSA guidelines and is in error and supporting documentation, if any;

 - the specific recommendations for correcting the information;